VadymKurylenko/vadymkurylenko.github.io/activities.md

 - New perspectives on discriminants and their applications, Leipzig
 - 6th Graduate student meeting in
 applied algebra and combinatorics, Bologna
-- Combinatorial synergies east, Leipzig.
+- Combinatorial synergies East, Leipzig.
 - Winter school and workshop on polytopes, Osnabrück.

 ## 2024